 Potential impact/consequence if assumption wrong There is a risk that insurance Council's assets may not be able to be insured will be difficult to secure and in a similar manner to the current approach and that NZTA will not provide different options may need to be considered. adequate emergency funding This includes increasing reserve funds and higher excess sums.
-Premiums will exceed budget allocation and There is a risk that insurance savings will be required in insurance policies or funds will need to be reallocated from other areas of expenditure.
+Premiums will exceed budget allocation and There is a risk that insurance savings will be required in insurance policies or funds will need to be reallocated from other rapidly than expected.
+There is a risk that insurance savings will need to be reallocated from other areas of expenditure.
 There is a risk that the value.
-A chance in the value of the investment in A change in the value of the investment in Orion NZ Ltd, and CODRE Ltd will change the Council's equity but will not have a direct impact on revenue or expenditure.
+A change in the value of the investment in of the investment may.
+Orion NZ Ltd, and CODRE Ltd will change the ncrease or decrease.
+Council's equity but will not have a direct impact on revenue or expenditure.
 There is a risk that the Should the Council allocate or retain these Council will revise this policy funds differently, there will be inadequate funds and allocate these funds for roading improvements, or the income available to support the general rate requirement will reduce and the Council may need to increase rates or reduce expenditure.
-Risk There is a risk that insurance will be difficult to secure and that NZTA will not provide adequate emergency funding to reinstate damaged services.
-There is a risk that insurance premiums will rise more rapidly than expected.
+Risk There is a risk that insurance (will be difficult to secure and it that NZTA will not provide adequate emergency funding to reinstate damaged services.
+There is a risk that insurance premiums will rise more frapidly than expected.
 There is a risk that the value of the investment may increase or decrease.
-There is a risk that the Council will revise this policy and allocate these funds differently.
-Level of uncertainty Moderate Moderate Moderate Low Stated assumption That an appropriate level of insurance will be secured by Council for its property and 5 waters infrastructure assets.
-That the premiums to be paid are affordable.
-That Central Government will provide a sufficient share for post event works as per the National Civil Defence Emergency Management Plan Underground assets will be partly self-insured, and that sufficient emergency funding will be available from Waka Kotahi NZTA (NZTA) for damage to roading assets caused by extraordinary events. be similar to CPI.
-The Council re-values its investment in Orion Ine Council re-values its investment in Orion NZ Ltd, and CORDE Ltd so that the carrying value is maintained at fair value.
+There is a risk that the Council will revise this policy f and allocate these funds f differently.
+Level of uncertainty Moderate Moderate Low Stated assumption That an appropriate level of insurance will be secured by Council for its property and 5 waters infrastructure assets.
+That Central Government will provide a sufficient share for post event works as per the National Civil Defence Emergency Management Plan Underground assets will be partly self-insured and that sufficient emergency funding will be available from Waka Kotahi NZTA (NZTA) for damage to roading assets caused by extraordinary events.
+The Council revalues its investment in Orion NZ Ltd, and CORDE Ltd so that the carrying value is maintained at fair value.
 It is assumed that the value of the investment will be maintained at its relative dollar value, with the investment increasing in line with general price levels.
-Earnings from cash balances will be treated as Revenue Source of information CORDE Ltd. Orion NZ Ltd, the Council The Council Assumption area Insurance Investment in Investment in Orion NZ Ltd and CORDE Ltd Investments Activity A. All Ē ΙΑ
+Earnings from cash balances will be treated as Revenue Source of information CORDE Ltd, Orion NZ Ltd, the Council The Council Assumption area Insurance Investment in Orion NZ Ltd and CORDE Ltd Investments Activity ₹ ≡ ∀ ₹